davmac314/elf2efi/README.md

    a section is present, it must already (within the ELF input...) be in the correct format of a PE+ relocation table.

-To get around these problems, POSIX-UEFI and GNU EFI do a hack: they include a stub to perform ELF relocations.
+To get around these problems, GNU EFI does a hack: it includes a stub to perform ELF relocations.
 They also compile with `-fpic` to reduce the number of relocations needed (though for x86-64 at least, `-fpie` is a much better choice).
 Finally, they include a `.reloc` section in PE+ relocation format, so that objcopy won't mark the result as having had relocations stripped.

 (The "elf2efi" method in comparison doesn't need these hacks, and doesn't necessitate compiling with either `-fpic` or `-fpie`).